 A friend in need deserves a mask, indeed.

-Two Dawson Springs residents have taken it upon themselves to make fabric medical masks for those who need them.
+Three women with Dawson Springs ties have taken it upon themselves to make fabric medical masks for those who need them.

 Tammy Workman, who once owned a florist and notions shop in Dawson Springs, said people she knows who work in the medical field asked her to make some masks.